 Position Type: Choose whether to go long (buy) or short (sell).
 If long, you must have sufficient quote currency to place an initial buy order, and if short, you must have sufficient base currency to place an initial sell order.

-Profit Target: The distance from entry price to place close the position.
+Profit Target: The distance (in percentage) from the entry price to place close the position with profits.

 Stop-Loss: The distance (from entry price for fixed, and from highest/lowest for trailing) to set the stop-loss order.